Carlsen–Niemann controversy: Sinquefield Cup

-On September 4, in the third round of the Sinquefield Cup, Carlsen lost to Niemann.
-Niemann defeated Carlsen with the black pieces, playing the Nimzo-Indian Defence.
+On September 4, 2022, in the third round of the Sinquefield Cup, Niemann defeated Carlsen with the black pieces, playing the Nimzo-Indian Defence.
 His live rating surpassed 2700 for the first time with this win.
 Slate described the result as a "shocking upset" for Carlsen, ending his unbeaten streak to a player with a far lower rating, and in a game where he had the first-move advantage.

 Location: St. Louis Missouri, U.S.